Álvaro Negredo: Style of play

 A tall striker with an eye for goal, Negredo mainly operated in a central role.
-Although he was regarded as a static forward, he was also known for his powerful striking ability with his left foot and his strength in the air, and was also capable of dropping into deeper positions in order to link-up with the midfielders.
+While he was regarded as a static forward, he was also known for his powerful striking ability with his left foot and his strength in the air, and was also capable of dropping into deeper positions in order to link-up with the midfielders.

 Personal life

-Negredo's older brothers, César and Rubén, were also footballers, the former a defender and the latter a forward.
+Negredo's older brothers, César (born 1980) and Rubén (1985), were also footballers, the former a defender and the latter a forward.
 Both played their entire careers in division three or lower.

 His father, José María, worked as a taxi driver in Madrid.